 A careful review of the concept is needed, with respect to other operational contexts and use cases than the approach, landing, rollout and take-off phases that the current GBAS concepts are standardized for (AI 232)

-Input from RTCA is needed in order to consider the dependencies with the DFMC SBAS MOPS and the future DFMC GBAS MOPS (Jwgs4/WP35)
+Input from EUROCAE/RTCA is needed in order to consider the dependencies with the DFMC SBAS MOPS and the future DFMC GBAS MOPS (Jwgs4/WP35)

 The following figure (from Jwgs4/WP35) illustrates the dependency of the development between RTCA/Eurocae and ICAO activities.

-The consensus timeline presented in Table 1 takes the both the considerations above into account.
+The GWG proposed timeline presented in Table 1 takes the both the considerations above into account.
 Further coordination with SC-159 WG 4 and EUROCAE WG 28 will be required to align their schedules.
 It should be noted that this timeline is expected to require considerable effort from the relevant stakeholders, and there is uncertainty with respect to the availability of resources, especially in the short term taking the industry’s current situation into account.
 There is therefore some risk associated with this timeline.

-Table 1 Consensus Timeline for DFMC GBAS Development
+Table 1 GWG proposed Timeline for DFMC GBAS Development